PIEZO1: Cell cycle regulation and migration

+Regulation

+Conformational signaling

+Piezo1 also engages in conformational signaling and influences nearby proteins due to changes in its membrane curvature.
+The influence extends tens of nanometers from Piezo1, affecting the surrounding lipid bilayer.
+This mechanism is independent from direct protein interaction, but is still critical in modulating local ion channels and signaling cascades.
+Interactions with TREK1 potassium channels are a prime example of this relationship.
+TREK1 is a two-pore channel that similarly responds to mechanical stimuli.
+Activation of Piezo1 enhances TREK1 activity through modulating its gating properties with greater amplitude and prolonged activation state, even in the absence of ion flow through Piezo1.
+Research has found that these do not colocalize, meaning there are no direct physical interactions between them.

+Feedback mechanisms

+Increased intracellular calcium also activates phospholipase C (PLC), in turn hydrolyzing PIP2.
+The hydrolysis of PIP2 directly affects Piezo1 activity.
+A self-limiting mechanism of Piezo1 is activity reduction caused by depletion of PIP2 in the membrane.
+This ensures that Piezo1 does not remain excessively active.

 Tissue distribution

 Piezo1 is expressed in the lungs, bladder and skin, where mechanosensation has important biological roles.
-Unlike Piezo2 which is highly expressed in sensory dorsal root ganglia, piezo1 is not expressed in sensory neurons.
+Unlike Piezo2 which is highly expressed in sensory dorsal root ganglia, Piezo1 is not expressed in sensory neurons.
+Consequently Piezo1 plays a significant role in multiple neurobiological processes including axon regeneration, neural stem cells differentiation and neurological diseases progression.

+Piezo1 is also expressed in immune cells, including lymphocytes and myeloid cells, and has been shown to have a role in the function of fundamental immune processes, like antigen presentation and phagocytosis.

+Levels of Piezo1 mRNA have been shown to be increased by mechanical stimulation, such as vibration at 1,000 Hz in monocytes.

 Clinical significance

 Piezo1 is also found in red blood cells, and gain of function mutations in the channels are associated with hereditary xerocytosis or stomatocytosis.
 Piezo1 channels are pivotal integrators in vascular biology.

 An allele of Piezo1, E756del, results in a gain-of-function mutation, resulting in dehydrated RBCs and conveying resistance to Plasmodium.
 This allele has been demonstrated in vitro to prevent cerebral malaria infection.

 Piezo1 has been implicated in extrusion of epidermal cells when a layer becomes too confluent to preserve normal skin homeostasis.
 This acts to prevent excess proliferation of skin tissue, and has been implicated in cancer biology as a contributing factor to metastases by assisting living cells in escaping from a monolayer.